The birth of the Sonic Kayak (2016)

 Sonifications and audio outcomes play as you paddle, giving new directions and challenges for the BRI; Mapping over empty space of open water, waterproofed housing of the developed sonic bike tech and acoustics on water.
 What if any audio material do we want to hear when immersed in nature anyway?

-The project is also being developed in collaboration with climate science researchers, offering for the first time a citizen-science approach to collecting valuable aquatic microclimate data.
+The ongoing Sonic Kayak developments are in collaboration with climate science researchers, offering for the first time a citizen-science approach to collecting valuable aquatic microclimate data.
+The research also encompasses navigation experiences for vision diverse paddlers – though it’s exploration of alternative locational data and the roadless space of open water.
+Follow the Sonic Kayak development here.

 The first audio source is a map score that covers the area the kayaks paddle through – strips of zones with enough space between them to give paddlers sample free moments.
 Yellow zones with poems/texts, blue zones with pulses and red zones with information on effects of climate change in the oceans read by machine voices.